julien6387/supvisors/README.rst

 Documentation
 -------------

-You can view the current Supervisors documentation in the supervisors/doc directory of the release.
+You can view the current Supervisors documentation in the **supervisors/doc** directory of the release.
 You will find detailed installation and configuration documentation.
+For the moment, the CSS is Firefox-compliant only.

 Reporting Bugs and Viewing the Source Repository
 ---------------------------------------------------------------